T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

     * On form load, the specified record (<tablename>.id= <r>) will be loaded and displayed.
     * Saving the form will update the existing record.
     * E.g.: `http://example.com/index.php?id=home&form=Person&r=123`

+  * Providing additional parameter:

+    Often, it is necessary to store additional, for the user not visible, parameter in a record.
+See `form-magic`_.

 * Display a form: